noahehall/multicloud/opensource/apache/tinkerpop.md

   - e.g. instead of `g.V().has(k,v)` use `g.V().has('this label only', k,v)`
 - always use indices: `g.V()` and etc has to iterate over all the vertices and edges

+### debugging gremlin

+- isolate for analysis:
+  - break apart a larger traversal statement into discreet parts that are easy to follow and understand
+  - use `inject()` start step to simulate a traversal from a specific known input
+- clarify results
+  - be sure to understand the input and output of each isolation
+  - use `valuesMap()` or `elementMap()` to review output
+  - temporarily promote an anonymous traversal to its parent if it yields better clarity into the result
+    - isolating an anonymous traversal may produce invalid results
+  - use `fold()` to temporarily replace other reducing steps e.g. `sum()` as it provides visibility into the computation
+- validate assumptions
+  - consider the traversal path, side effects, graph schema and other factors that may be hidden by a naive view of the traversal
+  - use `path()` to inspect what has been traversed
+  - inspect step labels with `select()`
+  - inspect contents of side effects with `cap()`
+    - e.g. cap will show you whats being saved in `store('a')`
+- repeat by expanding the isolated statement to include the next point of isolation
+- traversal patterns to identify
+  - methods of cycle-detetion
+  - step label access and collection manipulation
+  - overriding traversers with `by()` modulators
+  - creating indexed values
+  - using `sack()` for computation
+  - result construction with side effects

 ### IMO

 - a vertex should not have multiple adjacent vertices with the same incident edge